aws-samples/ec2-instance-profile-replacement-lambda/README.md

 1. Log into AWS Console
 2. Deploy the update_ec2_instance_profile_lambda.yml Cloudformation template.
 This will create the Lambda function, the IAM role associated with the function and the SNS topic to trigger the Lambda function.
 3. Deploy the create_ec2_instance.yml Cloudformation template.
 This will create an EC2 instance using the latest Amazon Linux 2 AMI and two IAM roles.
-EC2ProvisioningRole will be used to create the EC2 instance and EC2RunningRole will be used after the instance is running.
+EC2InstanceProfileProvisioningRole will be used to create the EC2 instance and EC2InstanceProfileRunningRole will be used after the instance is running.
-4. During EC2 creation, observe that the instance profile used is EC2ProvisioningRole and after the instance is running, the profile changes to EC2RunningRole.
+4. During EC2 creation, observe that the instance profile used is EC2InstanceProfileProvisioningRole and after the instance is running, the profile changes to EC2InstanceProfileRunningRole.

 ![EC2 Cloudformation parameters](images/create-ec2-instance.png "Template Parameters")

 ### Additional Information

-The EC2 instance profile replacement Lambda looks for a tag named **InstanceProfileName** on the instance.
+* The EC2 instance profile replacement Lambda looks for a tag named **InstanceProfileName** on the instance.
 If the tag is not found when the Lambda is run, the Lambda will gracefully exit and the existing instance profile will not be replaced.
+* The Lambda function is restricted to IAM roles that start with EC2InstanceProfile.
+To open the function to more roles, add addtional resources under https://github.com/aws-samples/ec2-instance-profile-replacement-lambda/blob/f01b7f960f6f7cd35903c16ce8f69c7717c7d2f3/update_ec2_instance_profile_lambda.yml#L89-L96

-The Lambda logs can be found in the **/aws/lambda/EC2ReplaceInstanceProfileLambda** log group in Cloudwatch.
+* The Lambda logs can be found in the **/aws/lambda/EC2ReplaceInstanceProfileLambda** log group in Cloudwatch.

 ## Security